How to Pour a Concrete Sidewalk

 Start thinking about drainage issues at this point.
 If water tends to collect in the yard in spots, you may want to elevate the walk in those areas, so don’t dig as deeply there.
 Long, flat areas should have one side of the sidewalk lower so water can drain off the side.

 Slice off sod with a sod cutter, then dig out the rest of the sidewalk path to a depth of 6 in.
 Dig out about 3 in. wider on both sides of the paint marks to leave room for forms.
 Set aside some topsoil to fill against the forms and sidewalk later.

 In most cases, make the top of the finished walk even with the (freshly cut) top of the grass for easy mowing and a neat, clean appearance.
 The bottom of the trench will be about 6 in. below grade to allow for 4 in. of gravel below the 4-in. thick slab of concrete.
-If your sidewalk abuts another sidewalk or driveway, keep the top of the sidewalk at the same level or build in a 4- to 7-in. step at the transition.
-Don't make a step that's shorter than 4 in.
-You'll trip every dinner guest who comes over.
+If your sidewalk abuts another sidewalk or driveway, keep the top of the sidewalk at the same level or build in a 4- to 7-inch step at the transition.
+Don’t make a step that’s shorter than 4-inches.
+You’ll trip every dinner guest who comes over.

-Tip: If you don't have a place to dump excess soil and sod, rent a trash container for a couple of days.
-We ordered a 10-yard unit for $225 that handled everything we dug out.
+Tip: If you don’t have a place to dump excess soil and sod, rent a trash container for a couple of days.
+We ordered a 10-yard unit that handled everything we dug out.

 Build the Forms: Drive Stakes Every 3 Feet